 - Unauthorized tracing: The adversary should not be able to link tag responses to particular tags.
-This can be guaranteed by (pseudo-)randomizing the values of the tags' responses.
-Since all entities in an RFID system are assumed to have polynomially bounded resources, it is sufficient for these values to be cryptographically pseudo-random. - Interleaving and Replay attacks: To prevent the adversary from constructing valid transcripts by combining flows from different sessions, the flows of any particular session should be strongly linked.
+This can be guaranteed by (pseudo-)randomizing the values of the tags' responses. - Interleaving and Replay attacks: The adversary should not be able to construct valid transcripts by combining flows from different sessions.
 This can be assured by binding all messages in a session to the secret key and to fresh (pseudo-)random values. - Generic concurrency-based attacks: Protocols that are secure in isolation may become vulnerable under concurrent execution (with other instances of itself or of other protocols).
 To guarantee security against such attacks it is necessary to model security in a concurrency-aware model.
-In this paper, we use the Universal Composability model, which in addition to capturing threats arising from concurrency, allows for secure protocol re-use-e.g., as a building block for more complex applications.
+In this paper, we use the Universal Composability model.